 The Securities and Exchange Commission (SEC) of the United States has warned the public about a number of gold IRA fraud schemes.

 The SEC warns investors to be aware of salespeople who demand payment to a government organization or “sponsoring corporation” in exchange for free gifts or awards.
-This is not how reputable investments function.
+This is not how reputable investments function and is a common scam on physical gold or other precious metals retirement investments.

 Additionally, be aware of businesses that promise to sell you gold for below-market prices; frequently, these businesses demand significant commissions for their services and withhold the costs from clients until after the deal has been completed.